AbhinavM2000/GPAW-PARSE/README.md

 # GPAW-PARSE
 A utility to parse GPAW .out files and extract data.

+## Introduction
+GPAW-PARSE is a utility tool designed to parse GPAW `.out` files and extract useful data from them.
+This tool is especially useful for researchers who are using GPAW for their computational materials science simulations.

-## USAGE :
+## Usage

-Windows
+### Windows
-Download windows release
+To use GPAW-PARSE on Windows, follow these simple steps:

+1. Download the latest Windows release of GPAW-PARSE from the releases page.
-Put .out file in data folder
+2. Put your `.out` file in the `data` folder.
-Run GPAW_PARSE.exe
+3. Run `GPAW_PARSE.exe`.

-Linux
+### Linux
+To use GPAW-PARSE on Linux, follow these steps: